 I-140 in Progress, H1B transfer done, old Employer revokes I-140

-I-140 revoked after approval – You can use the approved I-140 to maintain your priority date with Employer B (new) by filing new PERM and I140.
+I-140 revoked after 180 days of approval – You can use the approved I-140 to maintain your priority date with new Employer B by filing new PERM and I140.

 You can join Employer A as and when your Priority date becomes current and file your I-485 for green card.